Information for participants

 Are my details safe?

 All information we receive from you will be treated confidentially.
-The information that you enter into The DMD Hub Central Recruitment Pilot Project online platform about yourself will be stored on a secure server located in the UK.
-Only members of the DMD Hub Central Recruitment Project team will be given specific permission and will be allowed to look at this information.
-If we publish any research or other documents based on information from this project, this will not identify you by name.
+The information that you enter into The DMD Hub Central Recruitment Database about yourself will be stored on a secure server located in the UK.
+Only members of the DMD Hub team will be given specific permission and will be allowed to look at this information.
+If we publish any research or other documents based on information collected in the database, this will not identify you by name.

-A key aspect of the DMD Hub Central Recruitment Pilot Project is that we are able to share your information with clinical trial sites within the UK, in order to help with recruitment to DMD studies that you have notified us that you are interested in.
-In order to do this, we will be required to share your information (including your personal information and information about your condition) with these trial sites.
-To do this we will verify the trial sites requesting to utilise the DMD Hub Central Recruitment Pilot Project and then use a secure file drop off service between the University and a trial site.
+A key aspect of the DMD Hub CRD is that we are able to share participant information (including personal information and information about a participant’s condition) with health care professionals and other qualified personnel at clinical trial sites within the UK, and that they are able to feedback participant information to the CRD, in order to help with recruitment to DMD studies.
+To do this we will verify the trial sites requesting to utilise the DMD Hub CRD and then use a secure encrypted file sharing service with trial sites to share information.
 You will have the opportunity to give your permission for sharing your data in this way on the participant consent form.

-If you would like more information about how we manage personal data more generally, including your rights under law, and the contact details of the University’s Data Protection Officer, please see our website: http://www.ncl.ac.uk/data.protection/
+If you would like more information about how we manage personal data more generally, including your rights under law, and the contact details of Newcastle University’s Data Protection Officer please see our website: http://www.ncl.ac.uk/data.protection/

 Who looks after my data?

-The DMD Hub Central Recruitment Pilot Project is looked after by Dr Michela Guglieri at Newcastle University.
-The DMD Hub Central Recruitment Pilot Project is governed by a study Steering Committee.
-Your data will be stored securely, and no unauthorised persons will be able to gain access to any information about your child.
+The DMD Hub Central Recruitment Database is looked after by Professor Michela Guglieri at Newcastle University.
+The DMD Hub Central Recruitment Database is governed by a Steering Committee.
+Your data will be stored securely, and no unauthorised persons will be able to gain access to any information about you or your child.

 Who has allowed this data to be collected?